nmontpetit/Advent-of-Code-2023/README.md

 - Within each folder:
     - `aoc_template.py`: the module that contains the code for parsing the puzzle data and solving the puzzle
     - `test_aoc_template.py`: tests
-    - `example1.txt` (and occasionally more additional data): the example data provided for each day's puzzle
+    - `example1.txt` (and occasionally additional data data files): the example data provided for each day's puzzle
 ## Principles
 ### General Principles
 **AI is not used in any form or fashion**